Vehicle access - dropped kerbs

-You must provide an off-highway parking depth of at least 5 metres with direct access to the carriageway without causing safety concerns.
+You must provide an off-highway parking depth of at least 5.5 metres with direct access to the carriageway without causing safety concerns.
 The depth should be 6 metres if the access is in front of a garage.

-For information about building a driveway and having a dropped kerb constructed please read our information leaflet (PDF, 185kb).
+For information about building a driveway and having a dropped kerb constructed please read our information leaflet (PDF, 617kb).

 If your driveway has already been constructed, please ensure the path edgings between the footway and driveway have not been removed.
 If the edgings are removed, the council will replace them at a cost to you.

 What to check before applying for a crossover

-If the road you require access from is on a classified road (A, B, C or D) you will require planning permission before applying for the kerb to be lowered.
+If the road you require access from is on a classified road (A, B, or C) you will require planning permission before applying for the kerb to be lowered.
 You can check whether a road is classified on the find your nearest map by clicking on the relevant road.